-In 2007, the TRMHMMN became a regional extension of the American Psychiatric Association's National Minority Fellowship Programs.
+In 2007, the TMHEMN (formerly known as the Texas Regional Mental Health Minority Mentor Network) became a regional extension of the American Psychiatric Association's National Minority Fellowship Programs.
 The APA's Office of Minority and National Affairs, Baylor College of Medicine, The University of Texas Health Sciences Center-Houston originally joined in this collaborative effort.
-The network has expanded to include The University of Texas Health Science Center-San Antonio and Texas A&M Health Science Center.
-Since 2013, the network has also expanded to include mental health professionals from psychology, social work and nursing backgrounds.
+Subsequently, the network expanded to include The University of Texas Health Science Center-San Antonio and Texas A&M Health Science Center.

 Goals and Objectives

 - Create educational, mentoring and career opportunities for mental health trainees and or faculty who are members of under-served or under-represented ethnic groups

 - Support programming that assists with the elimination of mental health and other health disparities